Lee R. Feldman, ICMA-CM, was appointed City Manager for the City of Fort Lauderdale, Florida, in June 2011.

 Mr. Feldman is a graduate of Washington and Lee University, where he received a Bachelor of Arts degree in Liberal Arts.
 He earned a Master’s Degree in Governmental Administration from the Fels Center of Government at the University of Pennsylvania where he has also been appointed as a Distinguished Alumni Fellow.
 In addition, he is a graduate of the Senior Executive in State and Local Government program at Harvard University’s Kennedy School of Government.

-His numerous professional affiliations include serving as President of the International City/County Management Association (ICMA), as a member of the Board of the National Civic League, as a member of the United States Federal Emergency Management Agency National Advisory Council, as a member of the Board of Directors for the Alliance For Innovation, and as a member of the National League of Cities Steering Committee on Public Safety and Crime Prevention and Advocacy.
+His numerous professional affiliations include serving as a Past President of the International City/County Management Association (ICMA); as a member of the Board of Directors of ICMA-RC; as a member of the Board of the National Civic League; as a member of the Board of Directors for the Alliance for Innovation (AFI); and, as a member of the National League of Cities Steering Committee on Public Safety and Crime Prevention and Advocacy.

-Mr. Feldman previously served as a Vice President (Southeast Region) of ICMA and as President of the Florida City and County Management Association.
+Mr. Feldman previously served as a Vice President (Southeast Region) of ICMA; as President of the Florida City and County Management Association; and as a member of the United States Federal Emergency Management Agency National Advisory Council.
 He is a past recipient of the Florida League of Cities’ "City Manager of the Year" Award.
-Additionally he has served as the past chair of the National League of Cities’ City Futures Panel on Public Finance, the past chair of the ICMA Governmental Affairs and Policy Committee, the past chair of the ICMA Sustainable Communities Advisory Committee, as well as a member of the ICMA Task Force on Community Tools for Ending Racism.
+Additionally, he has served as the past chair of the National League of Cities’ City Futures Panel on Public Finance; the past chair of the ICMA Governmental Affairs and Policy Committee; the past chair of the ICMA Sustainable Communities Advisory Committee; as well as a member of the ICMA Task Force on Community Tools for Ending Racism.